KeyWeeUsr/KivyInstaller/README.md

 ### Problems
 If you experience problems, use `issues` in this repo.
+- `Kivy.bat` is not pinned to taskbar properly, Win ignores new item in folder(fix hopefully soon)
 - can't download python `.msi` - probably missing [bitsadmin](https://www.microsoft.com/en-us/download/details.aspx?id=18546), run cmd and `bitsadmin`.
 If available and still not downloading, report issue.
 - python installation doesn't work - `msi.log` from your folder is needed.
 - [msvcr100.dll](https://www.microsoft.com/en-us/download/details.aspx?id=5555) is missing